AdobeDocs/control-panel.en/help/performance-monitoring/using/thoughputs-latencies.md

 ![](assets/throughput-latencies-latency.png)

 By default, latency is shown for all channels.
-You can vizualise latency for a specific channel using the drop-down list.
+You can visualize latency for a specific channel using the drop-down list.

 ![](assets/throughput-latencies-filter.png)